omnibox-project/omnibox/readme.md

 ## TODO
 - Add support for domain aliases
 - Implement Vagrant-hostmanager?
-- Run composer create-project with a progress bar when generating new project
 - Add tests
-- Remove unused items in app/ and ssh/
 - Edit, don't only add hints in, parameters.yml when generating a new project
 - Run initail setup (settings) command after composer has installed for the first time
 - Confirm delete project, ask if project files should be removed as well